 We’re not judging.

-There are many reasons why you have not invested more in sales coaching.
-There is good news!
-Right now, you’re looking into how you can improve your coaching program and that is the first start to becoming a top sales coach.
+There are plenty of reasons why you may not have invested more in sales coaching.
+The good news?
+Right now, you're exploring ways to improve your sales coaching strategy, and that’s the first step toward becoming a top sales coach.

 They don’t have time.